New York 315 Area Code Overlay

 Area Code Overlay Approved for the New York 315 Area Code

 To ensure a continuing supply of telephone numbers, the new 680 area code has been added to the area of New York served by area code 315.
-This is known as an area code overlay, and will require you to change the way you enter telephone numbers when making a call.
+This is known as an area code overlay, and requires you to change the way you enter telephone numbers when making a call.

 What is an area code overlay?